Andramalek/genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - Provide words in their dictionary form, student needs to figure out conjugations and tenses
 - Provide a possible sentence structure
 - Do not use romanji when showing japanese except in the table of vocabulary.
+- When the user makes an attempt, interpret their reading so they can see what they actually said.

 ## Formatting Instructions